 I did it with Lange in Baltimore in 1989 and I remember the experience fondly.

-After working it for nearly ten hours, I was exhausted.
+After working it for nearly eleven hours, I was exhausted.
 She was just catching her second wind.
 Lange was a year older than me, yet she had so much more stamina.
 I guess that comes from experience.
 She was a pro.
 I tried to learn from her.

 It felt a bit strange to do it with her in an actual, working hospital.
 It was especially strange to do it in Baltimore’s most historic and venerable hospital: Johns Hopkins on Wolfe Street.

 Now then, just so you know, I’ve done it in other hospitals with other women, including Molly Ringwald.
 However, doing it in Hopkins was off-the-charts crazy.

 I walked in the front door of Hopkins and looked up at the beautiful Carrara marble statue of Jesus—arms stretched out—staring down at me, welcoming me.
 Just then, three Catholic Sisters walked toward me, touched their Rosaries, nodded and said, as they passed, “Good morning, Father”.

 I was dressed in working clerical dress and collar, had a Bible in my hand, and didn’t know how to properly respond.
 I smiled and nodded respectfully at them and walked on.
 Apparently wardrobe had put together a convincing outfit.

 Yes, Jessica Lange and I did it together.
 We worked on the feature film, Men Don’t Leave.

 Now then, what’s wrong with the two scenes that appear in the movie back-to-back?
 (See production stills, above.)

 Apparently, Men Don’t Leave‘s film editor, Richard Chew, was asleep at his Moviola when he marked these scenes to be cut together.